tlagaly/lawnsync-app/memory-bank/progress.md

   - ✅ Update active context with new focus areas
   - ✅ Design navigation components and page layout templates
   - ✅ Begin implementation of new architecture
+- Implement Tasks and Projects section with new task management features
+  - Create tabbed interface for different task and project types
+  - Migrate existing TaskScheduler functionality
+  - Create ProjectCard component
+  - Implement UI for custom project creation
+  - Update task list view with project grouping
+  - Ensure responsive design for all layouts
+  - Add unit tests for new components

 ## Next Steps
 - Phase 1: Architecture Preparation (1-2 days)